firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/docker.md

 2. Change `MYSQL_PASSWORD` in `.db.env` to the SAME value

 !!! note
     Change the password FIRST.
-If you change the password *after* you run Firefly III, it will complain about having no access.
+If you change the password *after* you run Firefly III, it will complain about having no access because the password has been stored in  the database volume.

 ### Start the container